 Frequent Urination Anxiety Symptom

-Frequent urination, urgency to urinate, a sudden urge to go to the washroom symptom description:
+Frequent urination, urgency to urinate, a sudden urge to go to the washroom or pee common symptom descriptions:

-There are many descriptions for this symptom of anxiety.
+There are many descriptions for this symptom.
 Common descriptions include:

 - You feel you have to urinate more frequently than usual.

 - You feel you need to urinate even though you just urinated.